 In the Bible there are many homes that God used as safe places for healing, but far more often He used homes as places to meet the everyday needs for food and sleep for His servants.
 God made us with these "everyday needs" on purpose so that He could show us how much He loves us by providing for these needs and so that we could love one another by providing refreshment for each other.
-Our idea about God making us with needs as a way to show and experience love came to us through our friends at Leadership Catalyst.
-We would be happy to tell you more about this or you can read their book called True Faced (Thrall, McNicol and Lynch, NavPress, 2004).

-Do you have a stereotype about hospitality, that it is a ministry that can only be performed by a full-time housewife in a perfect two-parent family home?
+Do you have the impression that hospitality is only for the full-time housewife in a perfect two-parent home?
 This is the exception in real life and it is the exception in the Bible.
 Jesus invited Himself to lunch with the very imperfect Zaccheus (Luke 19:5) and accepted the invitation of Matthew Levi who gave a reception especially for his former partners in sin and drinking buddies (Luke 5:27-32).
-Levi was a brand-new believer and just wanted all of his friends to meet Jesus-that's the kind of party the Lord Jesus loves!
+Levi was a new believer and just wanted all of his friends to meet Jesus-that's the kind of party the Lord Jesus loves!

 Hardworking single women were also called to open their homes in the Bible.
-One of the most famous in the Old Testament was a widow who lived in Zaraphath.
+One of the most famous in the Old Testament was a widow who lived in Zarephath.
 The Lord chose her for the ministry of hospitality, not because she was wealthy enough to afford it or because she had plenty of time on her hands, and especially not because she had a perfect home and family.